 You must provide your evidence to the Academic Offences Panel/Board five days before the hearing.
-Mitigating circumstances will not usually be grounds for excusing an academic offence.
-We may not be able to consider mitigating circumstances unless you raised them under the usual procedure and within the timeline set out in the Mitigating Circumstances including Extensions: Policy and Procedure (www.bournemouth.ac.uk/important-information, under Mitigating Circumstances).
+Exceptional circumstances will not usually be grounds for excusing an academic offence.
+We may not be able to consider exceptional circumstances unless you raised them under the usual procedure and within the timeline set out in the Exceptional Circumstances including Extensions: Policy and Procedure (www.bournemouth.ac.uk/important-information, under Exceptional Circumstances).